By Agnieszka Flak and Wendell Roelf

 SATAWU is demanding annual wage increases of 12 percent for two years - more than double the inflation rate, while employers have offered a total 18 percent pay rise over that period.

 "We are willing to compromise on our demands, but only as long as the employers do the same," said Vincent Masoga, a spokesman for SATAWU.
+Talks with employers were held on Tuesday.

-An employers' body said last week that the freight industry was losing around 1.2 billion rand ($135 million) in turnover each week.
+An employers body said last week that the freight industry was losing around 1.2 billion rand ($135 million) in turnover each week.
 If the protests expand to rail and ports, exports of coal and other minerals would also be hit.

 Affected companies include logistics groups Imperial Holding, Super Group, Grindrod, Barloworld and Bidvest.

 President Jacob Zuma's ruling African National Congress has been criticized for letting the strikes spread.
-Moody's ratings agency downgraded government bonds a notch last month, saying ineffectual governance posed a long-term economic risk.
+Moody's ratings agency downgraded government bonds a notch last month, saying ineffectual governance posed long-term economic risk.

 Large parts of the mining sector, responsible for about 6 percent of gross domestic product, have been brought to a standstill in the last two months by wildcat strikes by more than 15 percent of its workforce.

-Platinum miner Lonmin reached a deal in September to end a wildcat strike for a yearly wage increase as high as 22 percent for some miners.
+Platinum miner Lonmin reached a deal in September to end a deadly wildcat strike for a yearly wage increase as high as 22 percent for some miners.

 Within hours of the deal, workers at nearby platinum mines called for similar raises.
 In the days that followed, wildcat strikes hit sectors including gold, iron and car manufacturing.